ReactTraining/react-workshop/react/core/student-lesson-notes.md

 - Component names must start with a capital letter because JSX with a lower-case letter will make DOM and JSX with a capital letter will refer to our component
 - Props are just arguments passed into our components that look like XML or HTML attributes
 - The "children" prop is passed between the opening and closing tag of a component
-- We can provide an array of JSX but we have to supply a "key" prop
-- We can use [].map to iterate over arrays to make arrays of JSX
 - Events can be added to the DOM through special event props on the JSX like `onClick`

 Docs: https://react.dev/learn/writing-markup-with-jsx